Gladiators (franchise): The revival

-In August 2007, NBC confirmed that a revival of American Gladiators would be produced by Reveille Productions and MGM Television to air mid season during early 2008.
-In addition to events from the original show, the series drew elements from the 1990s UK series as well as being updated for the new millennium in which several events would be played over water.
+In August 2007, NBC confirmed that a revival of American Gladiators would be produced by Reveille Productions and MGM Television to air mid-season during early 2008.
+In addition to events from the original show, the series drew elements from the 1990s British series as well as being updated for the new millennium in which several events would be played over water.
 The UK also produced a revival of Gladiators.
 In September 2007, the Seven Network in Australia announced that it too was reviving Gladiators, although unlike the American revival, the Australian revival was to follow the lines of its predecessor rather than be overhauled.

 The first episode of the new American Gladiators premiered on Sunday 6 January 2008 proving to be a ratings hit.
 A second season was instantly commissioned.
-At the same time, it was announced that Sky One were commissioning a UK revival which would follow the basis set by the American revival.
+At the same time, it was announced that Sky One were commissioning a British revival which would follow the basis set by the American revival.

-The Australian revival premiered on 30 March 2008 with the UK series starting on Sunday 11 May.
+The Australian revival premiered on 30 March 2008 with the British series starting on Sunday 11 May.
 Both revivals proved instant ratings hits for their respective channels.
 On 12 May 2008, the second season of the American show began, with the series being moved to a bigger arena.

 Due to low ratings, the Seven Network placed filming for a second series on hold and released the Gladiators from their holding contracts.
 NBC similarly have yet to commission a third series due to ratings for the second series being lower than expected.

-The UK revival first aired in August 2008, a second series aired in January 2009.
-On 20 May 2009, the UK series was axed by the new controller for Sky 1, Stuart Murphy.
+The British revival first aired in August 2008, a second series aired in January 2009.
+On 20 May 2009, the British series was axed by the new controller for Sky 1, Stuart Murphy.

 The Arab World launched its own version in 2009 featuring contenders and Gladiators from all over the Arab region.
 It only lasted one season.

 Between 2012 and 2017, the Swedish version, known as Gladiatorerna, made a return to television and the revived show proved to be successful and is the longest lasting revival of the franchise.